Scholarships for WorldTeach Volunteers

 Since 2002, the Morehead-Cain Foundation has supported UNC-Chapel Hill students in WorldTeach Summer programs through their Summer Enrichment Program.
 Morehead-Cain scholars can participate in a WorldTeach Summer program as a part of their Summer Enrichment Program: Inquiry and Exploration (3rd summer).
 The Morehead-Cain Foundation provides 4 year merit scholarships for students at the University of North Carolina at Chapel Hill.

 How to apply: Morehead-Cain scholars interested in receiving full funding for their WorldTeach Summer program must apply through their Morehead-Cain advisor along with completing the WorldTeach application.

 David Rockefeller Center for Latin American Studies (DRCLAS)

-How to apply: Harvard students interested in applying for full funding of a WorldTeach Costa Rica or Ecuador summer program only need to complete the WorldTeach application.
+How to apply: Harvard students interested in applying for full funding of a WorldTeach Costa Rica or Ecuador summer program only need to complete the WorldTeach application by February 12, 2015.